Project-Stage-Academy/IoT-Hub-alpha/docs/security.md

   - Refresh token: **10 days**

 ## Telemetry Ingest Endpoint

 - The telemetry ingest endpoint does NOT require authentication.
-- Device identity is validated using the **serial number (SSN)** provided as part of the request body, according to the telemetry schema and `schema_version`.
+- Device identity is validated using a dedicated HTTP header:
+  `X-Device-SSN`.
-- The backend MUST verify that the provided SSN exists in the `devices` table before accepting telemetry data.
+- The backend MUST validate that the provided SSN exists in the `devices` table before processing the request body.
+- Requests with a missing or unknown `X-Device-SSN` MUST be rejected before telemetry parsing or persistence.
+- The SSN is NOT required to be present in the request body and MUST NOT be used as a source of device identity.

 ## Secrets Handling